Episode Title: Until Parted By Death

 So far you might be wondering what I find so damned frightening about this ep, but look no further than our very next scene, in which Laura and Cathy return to Laura’s dark apartment only to find it adorned with, oh I dunno, a million different flowers all throughout the place, courtesy of psycho Joshua who has now managed to find a way to break and enter into Cathy’s place.
 The music in this scene is super creepy, the lighting is all dark and spooky, and then the scary ass rotary dial phone starts to ring and, as I pee my pants a little bit, Cathy picks it up to be greeted by Joshua’s creepy psycho voice asking, “Did you get the flowers?”
 Oh burr, pure goosebumps all over my body is what this scene does to me.
 Not only is it super creepy how Joshua sends her a million flowers, not only is it super creepy how he calls her two seconds after she enters the apartment, but the big #1 creepy thing is that Joshua is basically saying, “I can get into your apartment anytime I want to.”
 Oh mommy, please hold me.

 A little later in the ep, Jason 3 is all dressed up in his baseball gear (another story from Brett’s youth: When I was a wee lad, my dad tried to butch me up and forced me to play baseball with the other boys and I hated it more than anything in the world and I still hate sports and sports fandom more than anything in the world) and heading off to play a game when Joshua stops by and manages to ooze his way inside of Laura’s house.
 Uck, what a creepy scene this is, too, and I don’t blame Jason 3 or think he’s dumb for letting Joshua in.
 After all, I’m fairly certain that neither Laura nor anybody else on the cul-de-sac has pulled Jason 3 aside and told him that Joshua is a psycho he needs to watch out for.
 The last time Jason 3 saw Joshua, he was probably being nice and charming and still dating Cathy and seeming like a cool dude, plus Joshua manages to seem fairly normal and nice while talking to Jason 3 in this scene.
 What it boils down to is that Jason 3 says it’s cool for Joshua to hang around the house, but he makes him promise to lock the door if he leaves, and then he goes running off to his baseball game, which thankfully we don’t have to watch.
 All this stuff drips with creepiness, because we viewers don’t know what Joshua possibly has in mind after he infiltrates the Avery household.
 Is he planning to just talk to Cathy?
 Something worse?
-A really bad word that starts with an “R” and ends with an "ape" and is a very popular activity with our current "President," maybe?
 Or is he planning to beat the shit out of her and throw her into another pile of garbage?
 I kinda sorta remembered what was going to happen in this scene, so I knew Cathy wasn’t in danger of being killed off, but it’s still a spooky and unsettling state of affairs, showing how evil can so easily infiltrate this nice cozy suburban landscape where people are supposed to feel safe and protected.

 I had a brilliant thought because I’m super smart and I immediately jotted it into my notes while watching and now I’m going to reiterate it to my faithful readers, and that was, “Jason 3 loses his baseball game/In the midst of all this drama, there are still kid’s baseball games in the park.”
 I feel this is the essential ingredient that keeps KL feeling so realistic for so long.
 Similar to Mack using the plunger to try and fix the sink back in, I dunno, somewhere in season six, little things like Jason 3’s baseball game keep the show feeling grounded no matter what else is going on in the show.
 When I talk to people who have never seen KL about KL, I know that the basic plot descriptions can make the series sound really goofy.
 In fact, we can do it right now, this very second, and I think it will further prove my point.
 “At this point in the series, Cathy is married to Joshua, but Joshua is a psycho and he’s going all stalker on her and trashing the place where she works, and meanwhile Val is marrying Ben even though Gary is her true soul mate, and Gary is married to Abs who is working on some sort of confusing evil James Bond plot with Greg, who is like this big political guy who used to be shagging Laura, and Bob Loblaw.”
 When you say it that way, it all sounds kinda ridiculous, yet when you watch the series, it never feels ridiculous, and I think that’s specifically because of the little touches like Mack with the plunger or Jason 3 at his baseball game.
 Obviously there are other factors at work like, you know, brilliant writing and directing and acting, but I think it’s those small touches that really wind up making the biggest difference.

-Okay, so Jason 3 loses his baseball game and he’s kinda bummed because, you know, we raise kids and teach them that sports are the most important thing in the world, more important than poverty and world hunger and AIDS research, that the only thing in the world that matters is a bunch of people throwing a fucking ball around and playing a stupid game as if the fate of the world depends on it.
-Okay, rant over, so basically Jason 3 is upset and so Laura takes him out for ice cream or whatever, something fattening, and they’re having a nice little mother son chat (at this point I’m wondering where Daniel is, but whatever) when Jason 3 casually mentions how Joshua is back at the house.
+Okay, so Jason 3 loses his baseball game and he’s kinda bummed because, you know, we raise kids and teach them that sports are the most important thing in the world, so basically Jason 3 is upset and so Laura takes him out for ice cream or whatever, and they’re having a nice little mother son chat (at this point I’m wondering where Daniel is, but whatever) when Jason 3 casually mentions how Joshua is back at the house.
 When Laura hears this, she is concerned and begins the trek back to the cul-de-sac, but I also admire the way that she restrains herself and remains calm, not allowing herself to frighten Jason 3.
 Even though I sorta make fun of the way that Jason 3 and Daniel are hardly ever a part of the show, I still believe Laura is a really good mother who knows how to deal with kids.

 When they get back to the cul-de-sac, they find Joshua and Cathy talking.
 We can all breathe a sigh of relief that Joshua is not throwing Cathy into a pile of garbage, but it’s still weird and unacceptable how he subtly managed to infiltrate Laura’s house, so Laura is certainly justified in ordering him out of the house, leading us into another fabulously fabulous scene that has burned itself into my memory for all time.
 See, Laura manages to get Joshua out of the house and out into the front lawn, where he proceeds to berate her and make fun of her for the failure of her marriage (which is kinda funny when you consider that Richard left the show a solid year before Joshua entered the proceedings, but I think the point here is that Joshua is just trying to find anything he can use to insult and degrade Laura).
 Things escalate quickly and then Joshua shoves Laura down onto the lawn, but fortunately this is spotted by basically everyone in the neighborhood, including Sexy Michael, Eric, and Mack, who are enjoying a nice basketball game out in front of their house.